oliviersamin/P10_API_Django_REST/README.md

+## Installation

+This locally-executable API can be installed using the following steps.

+### Installation and execution using venv and pip

+1. Clone this repository using `$ git clone https://github.com/oliviersamin/P10_API_Django_REST.git` (you can also download the code using [as a zip file](https://github.com/oliviersamin/P10_API_Django_REST/archive/refs/heads/main.zip))
+2. 2.
+Move to the P10_API_Django_REST folder with `$ cd P10_API_Django_REST`
+3. Create a virtual environment for the project with `$ py -m venv env` on windows or `$ python3 -m venv env` on macos or linux.
+4. Activate the virtual environment with `$ env\Scripts\activate` on windows or `$ source env/bin/activate` on macos or linux.
+5. Install project dependencies with `$ pip install -r requirements.txt`
+6. Run the server with `$ python manage.py runserver`

+When the server is running after step 6 of the procedure, the API can be requested from endpoints starting with the following base URL: http://127.0.0.1:8000/softdesk/v1/

+Steps 1, 3 and 5 are only required for initial installation.
+For subsequent launches of the API, you only have to execute steps 4 and 6 from the root folder of the project.

+## Usage and detailed endpoint documentation

+You can read the documentation through the POSTMAN documentation of the API by visiting [this page](https://documenter.getpostman.com/view/16015714/UUxzB8Bu).

 #### list of all the action to perform, method to use and the associated URI
 | ACTION PERFORMED | METHOD | URI |
 | ---------------- | ----------- |  ----------- |